NicolaiSchuetzenmeier/Scenario-based-Model-Checking/README.md

 scenarios, which regularly occur when modeling declarative processes.
 We implement our approach and show that the solutions for the scenarios can be computed within milliseconds even for real-life event logs.
 Furthermore, a user study conducted demonstrates that the error rate in understanding declarative process models is enormously reduced by using our implementation.

+*Excerpt from the paper "Scenario-based Model Checking of Declarative Process Models" (currently under review)*